 Candidates are informed of the outcome, and those not successful at interview are offered feedback by telephone if requested.

-We encourage applications from candidates whose first language is not English, or whose previous education and examination qualifications have not been taught or examined in the English language, but we will need to be provided with evidence of an English language proficiency of IELTS level 8 (with no score below 7.5 in each test element: listening, reading, writing and speaking) or equivalent.
+We encourage applications from candidates whose first language is not English, but we will need to be provided with evidence of an English language proficiency of IELTS level 8 (with no score below 7.5 in each test element: listening, reading, writing and speaking) or equivalent.

 Applicants must send evidence of their English language proficiency with their application.
 Failure to provide this evidence will mean that your application cannot be considered.

 Please note: UK Visas and Immigration now only accept IELTS for English language proficiency tests taken outside the UK.
-For this reason, the University of Hertfordshire will only accept an IELTS test result, taken within the last two years, from international students applying for a fee-paying place on the programme.
+For this reason, the University of Hertfordshire will only accept an IELTS test result, taken within the last two years.

 All applicants applying with non-UK degrees should please note the requirements regarding degree transcripts, which should be translated into English where necessary.